tavjb/jdbc-exercise/src/com/tav/README.md

 User buyer;
 ```

-Also, define a UserDAL and an OrderDAL with full crud functionality (create, read, update, delete)
+Also, define a UserDAL with full crud functionality (create, read, update, delete)
 and also add two additional methods to UserDAL:
 ```
 Order findUserOrder(Long id)